Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 A Tool Daily foam cannon with brass nozzle and translucent bottle on a garage workbench, our top-rated foam cannon

-The short version: after running six foam cannons on the same pressure washer with the same soap, our #1 pick is the Tool Daily Foam Cannon — it makes thick, genuinely clinging foam, fits the common quick-connect washers, and costs about $20, which is why it’s the Amazon best-seller by a mile.
-Below is the ranked field, how we tested, and honest cons for each.
+The short version: after comparing six foam cannons across thousands of owner reviews, our #1 pick is the Tool Daily Foam Cannon — it makes thick, genuinely clinging foam, fits the common quick-connect washers, and costs about $20, which is why it’s the Amazon best-seller by a mile.
+Below is the ranked field, how we rank them, and honest cons for each.

 A foam cannon is a pre-wash tool — foam first, then do the contact wash.
 You’ll need a pressure washer to run one.